Shari Benites, M.Ed.

 Timothy Cotman Jr. is a native of Charles City County, Virginia.
 He discovered a passion for working in the field of education while tutoring high school students in the George Mason University Early Identification Program throughout his undergraduate career.
 He earned his B.A. in English/Writing, M.Ed in Curriculum and Instruction and graduate certificate in Conflict Resolution/Advanced Skills from George Mason University (Fairfax, VA).

-Mr. Cotman has been employed with the Arlington Public Schools’ Office of Minority Achievement as a Minority Achievement Coordinator since 1996.
+Mr. Cotman has been employed with the Arlington Public Schools’ Office of Equity and Excellence since 1996.
 During this time, he has worked with students, their families, APS staff and community partners on initiatives designed to close the achievement gap between students of different races.
 He has presented at local, state and national conferences and taught graduate level courses to educators on topics related to equity in education.
 He has served as a lead facilitator with the APS Cultural Competence Initiative, a member of the APS Council for Cultural Competence, and a member of the Superintendent’s Advisory Committee on the Elimination of the Achievement Gap.
 He is a certified trainer in Seeking Educational Equity and Diversity (SEED), Results Based Facilitation (RBF) and Myers-Briggs Type Indicator (MBTI).
 He is also a co-author of the book, Gaining on the Gap: Changing Hearts, Minds and Practices, which chronicles Arlington Public School’s efforts to close the achievement gap and eliminate racial predictability in student achievement.

 Mr. Cotman’s work with students has included, but is not limited to, facilitating discussions about race and equity, co sponsoring affinity groups around different aspects of identity, implementing college prep activities and planning and coordinating leadership conferences for middle school students.
 He has extensive experience with initiatives, programs and services designed to create equitable educational experiences for students.